root-project/web/manual/math/index.md

 It can be constructed in three different ways:
 - Any object implementing both double `operator()( double)` for the function evaluation and `double Derivative(double)` for the function derivative.
-- Any object implementing any member function like `Foo::XXX(double )` for the function evaluation and any other member function like `Foo::YYY(double)` for the derivative.
+- Any object implementing any member function such as `Foo::XXX(double )` for the function evaluation and any other member function such as `Foo::YYY(double)` for the derivative.
 - Any two function objects implementing `double operator()( double)`.
 One object provides the function evaluation, the other the derivative.
-One or both function object can be a free C function of type `double ()(double)`.
+One or both function objects can be a free C function of type `double ()(double)`.

 <p><a name="wrapping-multi-dimensional-functions"></a></p>
 **Wrapping multi-dimensional functions**